10 Movies to Watch If you are Learning French

 While trying his best to stay away from the chaos and see his prison term through, he eventually got mix-up, and his life took a new and dangerous turn.

-There are many French slang words used in this movie, such as Bagnole (car) and Bouffer (to eat), and many more.
+This movie uses many French slang words, such as Bagnole (car) and Bouffer (to eat).

-Also, the drama contains many informal French registers, which is all good for language learners.
+Also, the drama contains many informal French registers suitable for language learners.

 8. La Haine (1995)

-La Haine is a story about three Parisian youths who are disaffected in a suburb of Paris.
-They find themselves struggling against boredom and extreme racism on a hot summer day.
+La Haine is a story about three disaffected Parisian youths in a suburb of Paris.
+On a hot summer day, they struggle against boredom and extreme racism.

-Hubert (French-African), Said (an Arab), and Vinz (a Jew) were neck-deep in a tense condition that eventually reaches a climax.
+Hubert (French-African), Said (Arab), and Vinz (Jew) were neck-deep in a tense situation that eventually reached a climax.

-The London Times described La Haine as one of the most striking urban cinema films of all time.
+The London Times described La Haine as one of the most striking urban cinema films ever.

-The good thing for learners concerning this movie is the versatility and French accent spoken by the three central characters.
+The good thing about this movie for learners is the versatility and French accent spoken by the three central characters.

-It will allow learners to catch these accents and learn new vocabulary and phrases, as well.
+It will allow learners to catch these accents and learn new vocabulary and phrases.

 9. Un long Dimanche de fiançailles (2004)